SAP-samples/teched2023-DA260/exercises/dd2/README.md

 **Important Note:** It is always recommended to check the central SAP Note mentioned above as well as the individual SAP Note we have for each SAP ABAP System for the minimum pre-requisites as well as implementing all referenced SAP notes to fix known issues, e.g. for integrating SAP S/4HANA 2021 you can check the following Note **[SAP Data Intelligence ABAP Integration - SAP S/4HANA 2021 ](https://launchpad.support.sap.com/#/notes/3085579)** and for DMIS 2018 SP07 you can check this SAP Note **[SAP Data Intelligence ABAP Integration - DMIS 2018 SP07 ](https://launchpad.support.sap.com/#/notes/2890171)**.
+Please note that SAP Data Itelligence and SAP Datasphere use primarily the same integration patterns when extracing data from SAP ABAP based systems and therefore a lot of SAP notes mentioning SAP Data Intelligence when using Replication Flows are also valid in the context of using Replication Flows in SAP Datasphere!

 <br>